Nuclear renaissance: Europe

-On 18 October 2010 the British government announced eight locations it considered suitable for future nuclear power stations.
+In October 2010, the British government announced eight locations it considered suitable for future nuclear power stations.
 This has resulted in public opposition and protests at some of the sites.
 In March 2012, two of the big six power companies announced they would be pulling out of developing new nuclear power plants.
 The decision by RWE npower and E.ON follows uncertainty over nuclear energy following the Fukushima nuclear disaster last year.
 The companies will not proceed with their Horizon project, which was to develop nuclear reactors at Wylfa in North Wales and at Oldbury-on-Severn in Gloucestershire.
 Their decision follows a similar announcement by Scottish and Southern Electricity last year.
 Analysts said the decision meant the future of UK nuclear power could now be in doubt.

 The 2011 Japanese Fukushima nuclear disaster has led some European energy officials to "think twice about nuclear expansion".
 Switzerland has abandoned plans to replace its old nuclear reactors and will take the last one offline in 2034.
 Anti-nuclear opposition intensified in Germany.
 In the following months the government decided to shut down eight reactors immediately (August 6, 2011) and to have the other nine off the grid by the end of 2022.
 Renewable energy in Germany is believed to be able to compensate for much of the loss.

-In September 2011 Siemens, which had been responsible (through its subsidiary Kraftwerk Union) for constructing all 17 of Germany's existing nuclear power plants, announced that it would exit the nuclear sector following the Fukushima disaster and the subsequent changes to German energy policy.
+In September 2011, Siemens, which had been responsible (through its subsidiary Kraftwerk Union) for constructing all 17 of Germany's existing nuclear power plants, announced that it would exit the nuclear sector following the Fukushima disaster and the subsequent changes to German energy policy.
 Chief executive Peter Loescher has supported the German government's planned energy transition to renewable energy technologies, calling it a "project of the century" and saying Berlin's target of reaching 35% renewable energy sources by 2020 was feasible.

-On October 21, 2013, EDF Energy announced that an agreement had been reached regarding new nuclear plants to be built on the site of Hinkley Point C. EDF Group and the UK Government agreed on the key commercial terms of the investment contract.
+In October 2013, EDF Energy announced that an agreement had been reached regarding new nuclear plants to be built on the site of Hinkley Point C. EDF Group and the UK Government agreed on the key commercial terms of the investment contract.
 The final investment decision is still conditional on completion of the remaining key steps, including the agreement of the EU Commission.

 In February 2014, Amory Lovins commented that:

 Britain's plan for a fleet of new nuclear power stations is … unbelievable ...
 It is economically daft.
 The guaranteed price [being offered to French state company EDF] is over seven times the unsubsidised price of new wind in the US, four or five times the unsubsidised price of new solar power in the US.
 Nuclear prices only go up.
 Renewable energy prices come down.
 There is absolutely no business case for nuclear.
 The British policy has nothing to do with economic or any other rational base for decision making.